 The service used systems and processes to safely prescribe, administer and record medicines.
-However, we found the storage of medicines was not always safe.
+However we found the storage of medicines and their use by date was not always safe.

 We found the storage of medicines was not always safe.
-We saw that the temperature of fridges used to store medicine was not always recorded regularly.
-If fridge temperatures are above or below specified limits, then the efficacy of the medicine can be affected.
-At Poole hospital we saw medicines which should be stored in a locked cupboard, left out on the side counter.
-We observed some medicine storage cupboards had broken locks, although the controlled medicines were securely stored.
+We noted the temperature of medicine stored in refrigerators was not always recorded regularly.
+If fridge temperatures are above or below specified limits then the efficacy of the medicine can be affected.

-The trust undertook regular medicine audits and the last audit identified issues around out-of-date controlled drugs.
-We understand the trust was working on improving communicating and following up actions from the medicine audit.
+The trust undertook regular medicine audits and the last audit identified issues around controlled drugs and out of date medicine.
+When we looked at medicines at the site, we identified issues with medicine that had passed its expiry date.
+The trust was working on improving communicating and following up actions from the medicine audit.

 Staff followed systems and processes to prescribe and administer medicines safely.
-Staff reviewed each patients' medicines regularly and provided advice to patients and carers about their medicines.
+Staff reviewed each patient's medicines regularly and provided advice to patients and carers about their medicines.